rax-maas/ceres/DESIGN.md

 The series-sets metadata is tracked using a combination of the `series_sets` and `series_set_hashes` tables where the two tables cross-index into each other in order to satisfy various metadata retrievals.

+It is worth noting that Ceres follows the simpler metric-value philosophy that is used by [Prometheus](https://prometheus.io/docs/concepts/data_model/), [OpenTSDB](http://opentsdb.net/docs/build/html/user_guide/writing/index.html#metrics-and-tags), and others.
+Even Grafana's query retrieval works with a metric-value at a time.

+This approach tends to be most portable, because metric-field-value structured metrics, like telegraf's/InfluxDB can  be denormalized into metric-value by forming a concatenated `{metric}_{field}` named metric.
+For example, looking at [telegraf's cpu metrics](https://github.com/influxdata/telegraf/tree/master/plugins/inputs/cpu), the qualified metric names become `cpu_time_user`, `cpu_time_system`, ... `cpu_usage_guest_nice`.

 ### Ingest

 When ingesting a metric, the following actions occur:
 1. A series-set hash is computed from the metric name and tags, [as described above](#series-set)
-2. The data value itself is inserted into `data_raw`
+2. The data value itself is inserted into the `data_raw` table
 3. The metadata is updated, as follows:
+   - An in-memory cache is consulted given the key tenant + series-set hash.
+If that cache entry is present, then (referring to the last step, below) related metadata must already be present in cassandra and the following steps are skipped
+   - A Redis [`SETNX`](https://redis.io/commands/setnx) (SET if Not eXists) operation is performed given the tenant + series-set hash.
+If the key was present, then the following steps are skipped.

+     NOTE: Redis is used as an intermediate caching layer to ensure that rolling upgrades of Ceres replicas can share the previous lookups as the in-memory cache is warmed up in each replica
-   - With the series-set hash and its constituent parts, the `series_set_hashes` table is `INSERT`ed using an `IF NOT EXISTS` qualifier. **NOTE** the result of this operation is cached since `IF NOT EXISTS` incurs a non-negligible performance cost since it requires the use of the [Paxos consensus protocol](https://www.datastax.com/blog/2013/07/lightweight-transactions-cassandra-20)
+   - With the series-set hash and its constituent parts, the `series_set_hashes` table is `INSERT`ed
-   - If that operation resulted in a new row being applied, as conveyed by the query response, then the following metadata is also inserted:
+   - The following metadata is also `INSERT`ed:
-     - A row for each tag key-value is inserted into `series_set`
+     - A row for each tag key-value is inserted into `series_sets`
      - A row for the metric name is inserted into `metric_names`

+     NOTE: even if cache misses of both in-memory and Redis were false indications, then re-insertion of metadata is harmless since Cassandra will resolve an INSERT into an existing row as if it was an UPDATE
+   - The steps above result the tenant + series-set hash entry to be populated in the in-memory cache

 ### Data Query